abrista12/johnprojecta/README.md

 # johnprojecta
-This is my first Repository.
+It is my first Repository.